WDI-SEA/react-development-course-materials/05-React Router/04-build-a-dentist-website-part1-exercise-1.md

 **Talking points**:

-* We'll make a sample dentist website that has: a `Home` page, a page listing available `Procedures`, and a page displaying `Contact` information.
+* We'll make a sample dentist website that has a `Home` page, a page listing available `Procedures`, and a page displaying `Contact` information.
 Each page will be built into their own regular React component.
 Then, we'll create a unique URL route that leads to each component.
-* When you're done, it should look sometihng like what you see here.
+* When you're done, it should look like what you see here.
 * You can see a live working copy of the site [here](https://react-router-dentist.herokuapp.com/).